vazco/uniforms/docs/uth-autofield-algorithm.md

 </AutoField.componentDetectorContext.Provider>
 ```

-If you want to add an exception and then fallback to the existing algorithm, use `AutoField.defaultComponentDetector`.
+If you want to change the detector only partially, i.e., to render one additional field, and in other cases, use the default algorithm as a fallback, return `AutoField.defaultComponentDetector`.
 Example:

 ```tsx
 <AutoField.componentDetectorContext.Provider